CHIP-SPV/chipStar/README.md

   (e.g. llvm\_release\_170 for LLVM 17)
 ,  [llvm-spirv](https://github.com/KhronosGroup/SPIRV-LLVM-Translator).
   * Make sure the built llvm-spirv binary is installed into the same path as clang binary, otherwise clang might find and use a different llvm-spirv, leading to errors.
+* SPIRV-Tools and SPIRV-Headers:
+  * If available on the system, the system installation will be used
+  * If not found, the submodules will be automatically initialized and built when needed

 ### Compiling Clang, LLVM and SPIRV-LLVM-Translator